MrPio/Blockstorm/README.md

 changing the layer on which the ray is cast to "Enemy", we can detect whether the shot has reached the enemy and, if so, which part of his body has been hit, thanks to the multiple colliders.

+## 🌍 Relay service
+The relay service was used in conjunction with the lobby service to provide remote multiplayer.
+To avoid interfering with the host's router, firewall, and port forwarding, the relay system inserts a server between the host and the clients.

+In this project, to switch between localhost and remote modes you should:
+- Deactivate the `LobbyManager`,
+- Activate the `DebugManager`,
+- Set the `NetworkManager`'s transport protocol type to "Relay Unity Transport".

 ## 🧭 Roadmap

 |               Task               | Done |